silverweed/pokepon/README.md

 (the port is usually the default one, unless the server mantainer has decided otherwise).

+Here is a list of public Poképon Servers to which anyone can connect:
 <table>
   <tr>
     <th colspan=2>List of public Poképon Servers</th>